 - Like many cities today, Baltimore is suffering from both an opiate epidemic and a fentanyl epidemic.
 The number of overdoses is downright scary.
 It is a chicken-and-egg issue.
 Does the high incidence of drug abuse cause mental issues?
-Or, does mental health issues lead to drug abuse?
+Or, do mental health issues lead to drug abuse?
 Either way, it is even more important that these people receive information about mental health professionals.

 Divorce Rate in Baltimore

-Baltimore’s divorce rate .
-This is actually lower than most cities.
+Baltimore’s divorce rate is 11%.
+This is lower than most cities.
 However, this number is misleading.
 What makes Baltimore unique is that of all single people in Baltimore, over 60% are divorced.
 So, although the divorce rate seems low, that is because the rate is on the decline.
 The main reason for this is that marriage rates are down.
 It makes sense that if fewer people are getting married, fewer people are getting divorced.